rangeengine/Range-Engine-Docs/source/api/Range.logic.rst

 Module to access logic functions, imported automatically into the python controllers namespace.

-.. module:: bge.logic
+.. module:: Range.logic

 .. code-block:: python

    # To get the controller thats running this python script:
-   cont = bge.logic.getCurrentController() # bge.logic is automatically imported
+   cont = Range.logic.getCurrentController() # Range.logic is automatically imported

    # To get the game object this controller is on:
    obj = cont.owner

 :class:`KX_GameObject`, :class:`KX_Camera` or :class:`KX_LightObject` methods are
 available depending on the type of object.
-See :ref:`object types <bge-types-objects>` for more reference.
+See :ref:`object types <Range-types-objects>` for more reference.

 .. code-block:: python